DavidIlie/davidilie.com/README.md

 The frontend uses [Next.JS](https://nextjs.org/) along with [Tailwind CSS](https://tailwindcss.com/) and it is place to show of my projects and my discoveries.
 The core structure of the website is somewhat finished but there are lots of changes that I want to do in the future.

-All the other services are custom APIs created with [Express.js](https://expressjs.com/) which are fetched from different parts of the backend.
+All the other services are custom APIs created with [Express.js](https://expressjs.com/) which are fetched from different parts of the frontend.

 ## Structure